Olga Horak: Auschwitz

 Horak had arrived at Auschwitz, where she underwent Selektion.
 Horak was separated from her father after they came off the train.
 She never saw him again.
 Olga, her mother, and the remaining female members of her family who were at Sered, were forced to strip and to pass an inspection done by the infamous Mengele.
 Horak and her mother were sent to the right; the ones sent to the left were killed.
 She was at Auschwitz until October 1944.
 One morning, after Appell (roll call), Olga and some 1,000 other female prisoners were told not to return to the barracks.
-She feared the worst, but as she puts it, "At this point, I didn’t care anymore.
+She feared the worst, but as she put it, "At this point, I didn't care anymore.
 They could have done what they liked."

 Kurzbach

 Horak and her mother were sent to Kurzbach, a small German village with only a few, small, low-built houses and a newly built straw barn.
 Kurzbach was cold, and she was given only a paper bag and a grey blanket to keep warm during the cold winter.
 Every day, they went into the woods and picked logs for the soldiers to cover up their hideout.
 Horak recalls: "...
 I prayed that help would come, either from heaven or from the Allies".
 During one roll call, late in December 1944, the prisoners were ordered to form columns, five abreast, and to start marching.
 It would be a long time before they stopped.